networkimprov/mnm/README.md

 which may be followed by arbitrary format 8-bit data.
 Headers shall be encrypted with public keys for transmission.

-1. Register creates a user and client queue (in progress)
+1. Register creates a user and client queue
+_todo: receive-only accounts which cannot ping or post_
+_todo: integrate with third party authentication services_
 `{"op":1, "newnode":string <,"newalias":string>}`
 .newnode is a reference to 1st client device
+Response _same as Login_
-Response `{"op":"registered", "uid":string, "nodeid":string, "ok":"ok|error" <,"error":string>}`
+At node `{"op":"registered", "uid":string, "nodeid":string <,"error":string>}`

 2. UserEdit updates a user (in progress)
 _todo: dropnode and dropalias; prevent account hijacking from stolen client/nodeid_